 Holiday letting and short term lets are a rapidly growing sector of the property investment market, fuelled by several factors, not least serviced accommodation and Airbnb being big news in the press.
 Buying a holiday home provides the opportunity to get a great return on investment, together with the chance to enjoy a holiday at the property.
 Short term holiday lets tend to be more financially rewarding when compared to long term buy to let rentals.
 The weekly rates for holiday lets are significantly higher, which increases revenue.

 From our experience, people purchasing holiday let property tend to sit in two distinctly separate camps:

-- There are those that see “return” as plenty of own use, with a subsidy from some Holiday Letting.
-In our experience they tend to take a long term view and are quite often considering “return” as use of the property in retirement, as well as the here and now
+There are those that see “return” as plenty of own use, with a subsidy from some holiday letting.
+In our experience they tend to take a long term view and are quite often considering “return” as use of the property in retirement, as well as the here and now.

-In the other camp there are people that are only interested in the numbers and, for them, own use is not at all important when compared against a great financial reward in terms of income and growth
+In the other camp there are people that are only interested in the numbers and, for them, own use is not at all important when compared against a great financial reward in terms of income and growth.

-- loan to value 60- 75% of the property’s value *
+LTV, up to 75% of the property’s value, max loan £1.5m *

-- Ex-pat holiday let mortgages available
+ex-pat holiday let mortgages available